jonathan-lemos/lazy-dispatch/README.md

 lazy-dispatch defers the lookup of a target function's address until runtime.
 This means that a lazy-dispatched function's address doesn't need to be known at compile-time.

+Calling a function now requires `sizeof(return_type) + 1` hashtable lookups and a malloc() call, but is that really such a high price to pay for getting rid of that circular dependency?

 ## Setting up clangd Intellisense
 ```shell
 bazel run @hedron_compile_commands//:refresh_all